TungstenTransformation/Vidado/README.md

 1. Register for an API key at https://api.vidado.ai/portal/.
 This will give you a trial key for two weeks allowing for 1000 images/day and 1 image/second.
 1. Create or Open a Kofax Transformation Project in Project Builder or Transformation Designer.
 1. Add the [script](Vidado.vb) to the class where your Advanced Zone Locator is.
 *Note you can have multiple Advanced Zone Locators in your class.
-The script will run on them all.
+The script will run on them all.*
+1. In the Script Editor on the Menu Edit/References.. add a Reference to **Kofax Cascade Advanced Zone Locator 4.0**
+1. In the Script Editor on the Menu Edit/References.. add a Reference to **Microsoft XML, 6.0**
 1. Add your Vidado API Key to the Project's Script Variables, with a script variable named **VidadoAPIKey**
 ![image](https://user-images.githubusercontent.com/47416964/74356916-695cc080-4dbf-11ea-8aa6-f6107b48e121.png)
 1. Create a new Zone OMR profile called **Vidado** in **Project Settings/Recognotion/Zone Profile...**